POSTED BY May 11, 2016 COMMENTS (36)ON

 Credit cards if not used properly can get you into debt trap very easily.
 We get several emails and comments regarding how to handle credit card debt.
 Below is one of the comments

 Note that these points to be looked in order.
-I mean first you see if option 1 is applicable to you or not.
-If not, then you move to option 2, if it still does not help you then you move to other option.
+I mean first, you see if option 1 is applicable to you or not.
+If not, then you move to option 2, if it still does not help you then you move to another option.

 So here you go

 There are many people who keep rolling their credit card debt, and at the same time have money in their bank account or a fixed deposit.
-It does not just strike them that they can just pay off the full outstanding by breaking their FD or cash in account.
+It does not just strike them that they can just pay off the full outstanding by breaking their FD or cash into the account.

-This happens out of ignorance most of the times.
+This happens out of ignorance most of the time.

 So if you can restructure your money here and there and can pay off the credit card debt, it’s the best option.